 Read More: Best Magical Realism Movies of All Time

 4. Eternity and a Day (1998)

-Greek auteur Theo Angelopoulos’ somber masterpiece, ‘Eternity and a Day’, is quite simply the most poetic, poignant journey of self-discovery ever captured in cinema.
+Greek auteur Theo Angelopoulos’ somber masterpiece, ‘Eternity and a Day,’ is quite simply the most poetic, poignant journey of self-discovery ever captured in cinema.
 The film explores the frozen agonies of a dying writer who goes on a quest for meaning in life, mending broken relationships and scattered memories.
-Alexandre, a writer desperately trying to finish the works of a 20th century poet, encounters an Albanian kid whom he saves from getting kidnapped and the two set out on a journey into the caves of self-discovery as they witness lives and people in the streets whilst discovering themselves in each other, connected by emotions of fear and empathy.
-Angelopoulos masterfully juxtaposes the certainty and the uncertainty of what lies ahead with the lives of the writer and the boy that beautifully plays out to the melancholic narrative of the film.
+Alexandre, a writer desperately trying to finish the works of a 20th-century poet, encounters an Albanian kid whom he saves from getting kidnapped, and the two set out on a journey into the caves of self-discovery as they witness lives and people in the streets whilst discovering themselves in each other, connected by emotions of fear and empathy.
+Angelopoulos masterfully juxtaposes the certainty and the uncertainty of what lies ahead with the lives of the writer and the boy which beautifully plays out in the melancholic narrative of the film.
 ‘Eternity and a Day’ is a film that sweeps your heart with its profound humanity and heartfelt honesty that captures the human condition in all its vulnerabilities and complexities.